c-drys/tinyapp-project/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Available on localhost: 5000

+## Using the App

+- Registration required to access app features
+- Login is required
+- User can click 'create new URL' in header
+- User can submit as many new URLs as desired, each will be stored in their personal log accessed via "My URLs" in header
+- User's can edit/ delete their own URLs
+- User's can share their short URLs with others to utilise
+- Log out via the button in the header
+- User's URLs will be stored in the database for future reference